 4. Lowers the risk of obesity

 Intermittent fasting can help lower the risk of weight gain and obesity, which can have negative effects on the brain.
 According to a 2020 study, obesity can reduce brain function and increase the risk of dementia.
-Additionally, excess body fat triggers inflammation that can damage brain tissues.
+Additionally, excess body fat triggers inflammation that can damage brain tissue.
 Intermittent fasting has been shown to reduce inflammation and improve brain health.
-Therefore by managing your weight through intermittent fasting, you can lower the risk of developing brain diseases.
+Therefore, by managing your weight through intermittent fasting, you can lower the risk of developing brain diseases.

 The Bottom Line